10 Tips From CEOs For Working From Home Effectively and Happily

-Cathryn Lavery, co-founder and CEO of BestSelf Co, believes that while working remotely, the zero calendar is the right path, and that means calculating every minute of your day to help you stay on Track your progress and monitor your progress.
+Cathryn Lavery, co-founder, and CEO of BestSelf Co believes that while working remotely, zero calendars is the right path, and that means calculating every minute of your day to help you stay on track your progress and monitor your progress.

 Lavery explained that you don’t need to skip your favorite activities using the zero calendar, you just need to make sure that you schedule them for a specific period of time, and that way you won’t have to cancel activities that you enjoy doing due to lack of time.

 Working from home gives you flexibility and excitement, and opportunities to create healthy habits while working productively.